Quick View of Resizing or Extending Dynamic Disk on Windows:

 Comparing to Disk Management, EaseUS Partition Master provides a more convenient and safer way to resize the dynamic disk.

-To resize dynamic disk partition by resizing dynamic volume which can also be realized by converting the dynamic disk directly to basic disk and then resizing the partition directly and safely.
+To resize dynamic disk partition can also be realized by converting the dynamic disk directly to basic disk and then resizing the partition directly and safely.
+For a detailed guide, you may refer to:

 For different dynamic volume, the situations are different when converting basic disk back to dynamic: